UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 ## ✍️ Dilemma of the Ultimate Tech for Good

 <div align="center">
-The key to master The Infinite Game,
+The key to master The Infinite Game,<br>
-A simple tool forged, yet risks aflame.
+A simple tool forged, yet risks aflame.<br>
-Crafting solutions, a most delicate art,
+Crafting solutions, a most delicate art,<br>
-Falling in wrong hands, they tear apart.
+Falling in wrong hands, they tear apart.<br><br>

-Power and Trust, in a precarious dance,
+Power and Trust, in a precarious dance,<br>
-Infinite potential, both fate and chance.
+Infinite potential, both fate and chance.<br>
-For in mastery lies both boon and bane,
+For in mastery lies both boon and bane,<br>
-Timeless struggle in this universe game.
+Timeless struggle in this universe game.<br><br>

-Guided by Social Choice Theory’s hand,
+Guided by Social Choice Theory’s hand,<br>
-It favours the good, where justice stand.
+It favours the good, where justice stand.<br>
-Challenges abound, and dangers loom,
+Challenges abound, and dangers loom,<br>
-Justified hope, wisdom clears the gloom.
+Justified hope, wisdom clears the gloom.<br>
 </div>
 ---